EBVcube/EBVCube-format/README.md

 | time | units | Fixed value:  'days since 1860-01-01 00:00:00.0' | CF |No|-|
 | time | long_name | Fixed value:  'time' | CF |No|-|
 | time | _ChunkSizes |internal netCDF attribute | netCDF Convention|No|-|

+## 3. Tools for creation
+The creation of the EBVCube netCDF is supported via the ebvcube R package.
+You can find the most recent development version [here](https://github.com/EBVcube/ebvcube/tree/dev) on GitHub.
+The package is also published on [CRAN](https://cran.r-project.org/web/packages/ebvcube/).
+The [Readme]([https://github.com/EBVcube/ebvcube/blob/dev/README.md](https://github.com/EBVcube/ebvcube/blob/main/README.md#34-take-a-peek-on-the-creation-of-an-ebv-netcdf)) of the GitHub repository explains shortly the workflow for the creation.
+The [How-To](https://portal.geobon.org/downloads/pdf/how_to_ebv-portal.pdf) on the EBV Data Portal has a section ('8.
+Training resources') summarizing different ressources including code examples for the creation of EBVCube netCDFs.